UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-data-pushouts-equivalence-families.lagda.md

     (a : domain-span-diagram 𝒮) →
     ( family-cocone-family-with-descent-data-pushout P
         ( horizontal-map-cocone _ _ c a) ≃
-      family-cocone-family-with-descent-data-pushout Q
+      family-cocone-family-with-descent-data-pushout R
         ( horizontal-map-cocone _ _ c a)) ≃
     ( left-family-family-with-descent-data-pushout P a ≃
-      left-family-family-with-descent-data-pushout Q a)
+      left-family-family-with-descent-data-pushout R a)
   left-equiv-equiv-descent-data-pushout-equivalence-family a =
     ( equiv-postcomp-equiv
-      ( left-equiv-family-with-descent-data-pushout Q a)
+      ( left-equiv-family-with-descent-data-pushout R a)
       ( _)) ∘e
     ( equiv-precomp-equiv
       ( inv-equiv (left-equiv-family-with-descent-data-pushout P a))